 - When wild camping in unpopulated places I don’t lock my bike at all.
-If I’m camped in a hidden spot in a national forest somewhere in the US, in a place where no one lives or hikes, I probably have bigger problems than my bike if a person randomly shows up in my campsite at night.
+If I’m camped in a hidden spot in a national forest somewhere in the US, I likely have bigger problems than bike theft if a person randomly shows up in my campsite at night.

 - In an established campground I think the risk is quite low but I’ll still take basic precautions (see below).